TypeformIO/form-submit-demo/README.md

+# Sorry, Typeform I/O will be deprecated soon.
+Please visit https://developer.typeform.com/ to discover our new developer products

 # form-submit demo

 This is a demo of how you can use the `form-submit` event in Typeform I/O to create